calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## CAN Data Structures

 A data structure is generated for each message within file `cog_comgen_CAN_NWID_network.h`.
-The purpose of this structure is to faciliate the access of the signals defined in such message.
+The purpose of this structure is to facilitate the access of the signals defined in such message.

 **IMPORTANT:** For all examples here following assumptions are made:

 - Target MCU is little endian (big endian is currently not supported).
 - Compiler is set in a way that the structures are "packed", this means no memory alignment is performed between fields but rather the compiler reduces the structure size as much as possible.
-For example, this is achieved in gcc by using the compiler directive `__attribute__((packed))` after the `struct` keyword.
+For example, this is achieved in `gcc` by using the compiler directive `__attribute__((packed))` after the `struct` keyword.

-The data structure generated for each message is an `union` having on the one hand an `struct` (called `s`) defining the message's signals as fields of it according to their layout information and on the other hand a byte-array (named `all`) of lenght equal to the message's length in order to provide raw access to the message's data.
+The data structure generated for each message is an `union` having on the one hand an `struct` (called `s`) defining the message's signals as fields of it according to their layout information and on the other hand a byte-array (named `all`) of length equal to the message's length in order to provide raw access to the message's data.

 ```c
 typedef union{